Unified Control: Multi-Cluster, Multi-Cloud and Hybrid Cloud

 - Improves observability

-- Simplifies troubleshooting and support
+- Simplifies and speeds troubleshooting and support

 - Provides consistency

 Federate Resources Across Clusters by Identity, Policy and Service

 - Federate by Identity: When you have applications spread across clusters that need to talk to each other, and you want to use security policy to protect that traffic